 Sole Proprietorship

-Essentially, the sole proprietorship entity type makes no distinction between the owner and the business.
-The business owner is entitled to any profits generated by the business.
 However, the owner is also responsible for any debts, liabilities and business losses.
-Creditors and claimants in lawsuits can come after the owner’s personal property, such as houses, cars, savings and other assets.
+In lawsuits, creditors and claimants can come after the owner’s personal property, such as houses, cars, savings, and other assets.

 Money that you earn is all taxable, whether or not it’s in your personal or business bank account.
 It’s also smart to make quarterly tax payments.